BrunoWozniak/BdubDigital/_services/rapid-prototyping.md

 > * **Close collaboration**: I'll work closely with you to understand your vision and tailor the prototype to your specific goals (interactive or functional).
 > * **Agile development**: Utilizing rapid prototyping tools and methodologies, I'll deliver a prototype within a compressed timeframe (usually within days or weeks, depending on complexity).
 > * **Iterative process**: I encourage user testing and feedback to refine the prototype and ensure it truly captures your vision.

-The outcome:
+## The outcome:

-Interactive or Functional Prototype: Depending on your chosen approach, you'll receive either a high-fidelity interactive prototype simulating core user experience or a limited functionality, launchable app for user testing and validation purposes.
+> * **Interactive or Functional Prototype**: Depending on your chosen approach, you'll receive either a high-fidelity interactive prototype simulating core user experience or a limited functionality, launchable app for user testing and validation purposes.

-Actionable insights: User feedback gathered through testing to guide further development and refinement of your concept.
+> * **Actionable insights**: User feedback gathered through testing to guide further development and refinement of your concept.

-**This Rapid Prototyping service provides a powerful tool to transform your ideas into tangible, testable experiences.
+This Rapid Prototyping service provides a powerful tool to transform your ideas into tangible, testable experiences.
 Whether you need an interactive prototype for early validation or a functional prototype to test problem-solution fit, I can help you bridge the gap between idea and reality.

-Let's bring your vision to life together!**
+**Let's bring your vision to life together!**